Skip to main content

 Reference Images

-Send a reference image (and optionally a prompt) for image-guided models:
+Send a reference image (and optionally a prompt) for image-guided models.
+Also a suspend function with a Deferred-returning sibling.

 // Set image with prompt